Mohammed Ahmad S Al-Shamsi: Research Sub-Contractor

 The book "Research Sub-Contractor: Models for The Decline of The National Research and Innovation System" criticizes the misconduct of research and research funding in Saudi Arabia and the like countries.

 One of the biggest obstacles the author notes is the country's current system of funding subcontractors to conduct research.
 Far too often, subcontractors divert their funding to foreign researchers and academic institutions for self-promotion and publication in prestigious international scientific journals.
 This undermines the Saudi research and development system by using limited government money to support foreign institutions.

 For Al-Shamsi, economic independence and homeland security will only be guaranteed by local and homegrown innovation.

 The author proposes various ideas on how the Saudi government could foster homegrown innovation.
 These include the creation of new government councils that report directly to the prime minister, new patent laws and greater protections on intellectual property, and the funding of Saudi industrial expositions and scientific journals.

-The book is a step-by-step playbook for maximizing research and innovation, not just for countries, but with a little out of the box thinking, the same ideas could be re-purposed to improve businesses.
+The book is a step by step playbook for maximizing research and innovation, for countries, but the same ideas could also be applied to improve businesses.